glubsy/neotokyo-sourcemod-plugins/README.md

 #Neotokyo server-side Sourcemod plugins

-**nt_ghostcapsfx**: special effects on ghost cap or end of round (ghost explodes, can also damage player) and various added sound effects.
+**nt_ghostcapsfx**: special effects on ghost cap or end of round (ghost explodes, can also damage player) and various added sound effects (requires nt_ghostcap and nt_doublecap 0.42 plugins).

 **nt_jumpsounds**: adds a different jumping sound effect to each class, can enable additional custom sounds too.